 Daniella Yitzchak is the Office Manager of CAA and has been since 2012.
-Daniella has been a member of the CAA community for 13 years, and served on the Board of Directors of CAA for 9 years, as well as on countless committees over the years.
+Daniella has been a member of the CAA community since 2004, and served on the Board of Directors of CAA for 9 years, as well as on countless committees over the years.
 Daniella is also the Chevra Kaddisha coordinator for the CAA community.
-Daniella is currently serving on the Board of the Jewish Federation of New Hampshire.

 Prior to working at CAA, Daniella was Program Manager with The Kaddish Project, which partnered with the Cohen Center for Holocaust and Genocide Studies at Keene State College.
 Daniella also worked at Monadnock Family Services with clients who were challenged by severe and persistent mental illnesses.

 Before living in New Hampshire, Daniella earned both a Master’s Degree in Social Work at the University of Maryland and a Master’s Degree in Judaic Studies from Baltimore Hebrew University.
 Daniella also earned a Certificate in Jewish Communal Service from the Baltimore Institute of Jewish Communal Service.
 Daniella worked as a social worker in Baltimore City at the Jewish Big Brother and Big Sister League and Jewish Addiction Services and before that, at AIDS Interfaith Residential Services doing hospice care.

 Most importantly, Daniella is the mother of three delightful and rascally sons- Negev, Stav and Liav-who are the heart of her life!

 As Office Manager, Daniella keeps the synagogue building going, maintaining the calendar and communicating with CAA members and the broader community through the weekly email, mailings and phone calls.
 She is happy to assist congregation members with their synagogue needs and loves to encourage a vibrant Jewish culture in our community.